MED-PEDS RESIDENCY TRAINING LOCATIONS

 Ochsner LSU Health Shreveport is the major teaching site of the program.
 It serves as a tertiary care referral center for an area with a population exceeding one million people.
 Yearly, there are nearly 7,000 admissions to the Medicine Service; 65,000 Emergency Room visits, 45,000 visits to the General Medicine Clinics, and 27,000 visits to the subspecialty medical clinics.
+It is a level I trauma center for adults and level II pediatric trauma center.
 This large clinical base is the foundation of a superb "hands-on" patient care experience for residents.

-The clinical facilities include a 16 bed Medical Intensive care/Coronary Care Unit, a 36 bed telemetry unit, a sleep laboratory, imaging facilities, and a bone marrow transplantation unit.
-The Feist-Weiller Cancer Center and a new 160,000 square foot ambulatory care center was occupied in April, 2006.
+The clinical facilities include a 16 bed Medical Intensive Care/Coronary Care Unit, a 36 bed telemetry unit, a sleep laboratory, imaging facilities, and a bone marrow transplantation unit.
+The Feist-Weiller Cancer Center and 160,000 square foot Ambulatory Care Center was added in April 2006.
 A state of the art Radiology facility, including a recently completed imaging center, enhance the residents' diagnostic capabilities on the Medicine Service.
 PET scanning is available in the adjacent Biomedical Research Institute.

 St. Mary Medical Center is the new location of our women & children’s hospital as of April 2020.
 This facility is dedicated to the health and well-being of women and children in the Ark-La-Tex area.
 The children’s hospital was established in 1996 and was originally designated as a “hospital within a hospital” as it was located inside the main Ochsner LSU Health Shreveport hospital.
 In 2017, the St. Mary Medical Center campus was donated to a nonprofit group that was set up to support LSU Medical School.
 Ochsner LSU Health Shreveport made an initial investment of $40 million in the property as part of the organization’s continued focus to improve access to healthcare, provide more convenient care options, and enhance the patient experience.
 The campus began to open in phases in May of 2019.
 Pediatric services were transitioned to the campus in May of 2020.
 The campus currently boasts several specialty clinics, an outpatient laboratory, a comprehensive diagnostic imaging center, labor and delivery suites, Obstetrics & Gynecology ward, Pediatrics ward, newborn nursery, PICU, and NICU.
 The NICU is designated as a Level III NICU.
 The children’s hospital is staffed by physicians with special training and skills in the management of complicated acute and chronic pediatric illnesses.
 Over 60 full-time faculty members and 30 residents care for our pediatric patients.